farimano/cian-parser/README.md

 2) address and all its components such as region, city, district, street, etc
 3) number of rooms and type of of flat as simple, many-rooms for flats with more than 6 rooms, studio and free for free planning
 4) area of flat and price for 1 squared metr
+5) maximum floor in the house and the floor of flat
+6) availability and the date of availability for new objects
+7) the description of floor